You are currently viewing Tumdra Ami Ney, the Abode of Wish-granting Goddess Ekajati in Bhutan

 Description of Aum Kangchim Ney

-The full body print of Aum Kangchim can be seen on the rock.
-The other important part of Tumdra Amey Ney is the Dhuthrey.
-This cremation ground is considered one of the most sacred out of the eight sacred Dhuthreys worldwide.
-Another attraction is a hundred-thousand Dakini’s footprints on big boulders.
+To reach the Ney, devotees must cross the river, walk through a narrow path, and climb steep steps as the Ney is inside the cliff.
+The rock bears the full body imprint of Aum Kangchim.
+Dhuthrey is another sacred relic of Tumdra Amey Ney.
+This Duthrey or cremation ground is considered one of the most sacred of the eight holy Dhuthreys worldwide.
+Another attraction is the hundred-thousand Dakini’s footprints on big boulders.

 Ekajati Lhakhang in Bhutan